glotzerlab/signac-docs/docs/source/aggregation.rst

 .. note::

-    In case the number of jobs in the project is odd, there will be one aggregate containing only a single job and hence users should be careful while defining the parameters for an *aggregate operation*.
+    In case the number of jobs in the project is odd, there will be one aggregate containing only a single job and hence users should be careful while passing non-default arguments in an *aggregate operation*.

 Sorting jobs for aggregation
 ----------------------------